phylum-dev/phylum-ci/docs/script_options.md

 The command line options for the script entry points provided by this package are contained on this page.
 They are automatically updated with the [rich-codex] tool for each release.
-The output is stored as SVG files, which should allow for copy and paste functionality when viewed from most browsers.
+The output is stored as SVG files, which should allow for copy and paste functionality when viewed from most browsers (hint: it may be necessary to click on the image and bring up the raw SVG file in the browser by itself).

 [rich-codex]: https://ewels.github.io/rich-codex/